 On the other hand, the share of Russian documents in SCI-E experienced a decline from 3.2% in 1993 to 1.9% in 2014.
-However, slow growth has been observed afterwards, with the share rising to 2.4% in 2020 in global science.
+However, there has been a slow growth observed afterward, with the share rising to 2.4% in 2020 in global science.
 These data are presented in Figure 1.

 Figure 1.
-Trends on Russian share of research productivity in both databases: Social Science Citation Index and Art & Humanities Citation Index, and Science Citation Index-Expanded in global science
+Trends on Russian share of research productivity in both databases: Social Science Citation Index and Art & Humanities Citation Index, and Science Citation Index in global science